 Tours, Attractions and Things To Do in Uzgen

 Uzgen is a small city in southern Kyrgyzstan, located on the right bank of the Kara Darya River 54 km (34 miles) from Osh.
 Though the city is part of Kyrgyzstan, it’s location close to the border with Uzbekistan means that over 90% of the city’s 50,000 people are ethnic Uzbek.
-The main sight in Uzgen are three mausolea from the Karakhanid period, one of the best examples of medieval architecture surviving in Kyrgyzstan to this day.
+The main attractions in Uzgen are three mausolea from the Karakhanid period, one of the best examples of medieval architecture surviving in Kyrgyzstan to this day.

 Uzgen is one of the oldest cities in Kyrgyzstan, as it was founded in the first or second century BCE as a trading post on the Silk Road.
 Uzgen’s location connecting the Fergana Valley with Kashgar made it an important place for traders and rulers.
 From the 9th to the 13th centuries, Uzgen was a capital of the Karakhanid Empire.
 There are several archaeological sites in the city, including three impressive mausolea, built between 1152 and 1187.
 These mausolea are the final resting places of governors from the Karakhanid Empire.
 Right nearby is a minaret that reaches 44 m (145 feet) high, plus several ruins of a fortress, graves, and other landmarks.
 These monuments have been beautifully restored, and now they are some of the most striking archaeological monuments in Kyrgyzstan.